Nov 21, 2018

 None of us really know what challenges our hospice patients and families have faced.
 We know the immediate struggle with the terminal illness and family crisis that has resulted.
 We have no understanding of the persons disappointments, hurts and failures in life.
 It is often these unresolved issues that our patients visibly and painfully struggle with that keep them from experiencing the peace so needed at the end of life.

 Today as we start our day, I am asking God to give you insight into your patients lives and tenacity to push forward with the families we are called to serve.
 Praying for resiliency to continue to encourage, love and help relieve the suffering of those brought into your life today.
-It is in the interruption, the rerouting of your schedule, the revisiting of your patient that God uses your talents to help resolve these often life-long struggles and hurts of our patients and families.
+It is in the interruption, the rerouting of your schedule, the revisiting of your patient that God may use your talents to help resolve the struggles and hurts of our patients and families.
 Your skill, kindness and competency serve as the vehicle where healing can occur.

 Have a great day everyone,